joeroaden/Factory.Solution/README.md

 #### By _**Joe Roaden**_

-#### _An MVC application to track/add machines and their enginners utilizing MySQLWorkbench database_
+#### _An MVC application to track/add machines and their enginners utilizing MySQLWorkbench database and many to many relationships_

 ---